 Pilates is one of the mainstream exercising forms.
 It is done in a mat, and the gravitational pull helps you to get your desired result.
 However, Pilates is picking up the stream in the market these days- pilates reformer exercises.
 It is a prop-based exercise.

 Pilates reformer is a type of exercise based on the principle of centering, control, concentration, flow, and breath of traditional mat classes but just performed in a reformer machine.
-First, It established by the originator of Pilates, Joseph Pilates.
+First, It was established by the originator of Pilates, Joseph Pilates.
 He designed this prop around 1920.
 The reformer is a technology that has springs, pulleys, ropes, and carriages.
 Till 2021 this equipment has gone through many developments.

 Doing Pilates with the reformer gives you greater strength, mobility, balance, and flexibility.
-In turn, improves your posture, movement and even refine your mental health.
+In turn, improves your posture, and movement and even refines your mental health.
 This equipment gives you a full-body stretch.
 These workouts are also great for recovering from any injury and for those more of an intermediate-level exercise than on a mat.

 The pilates reformer also has the option of low-impact exercises for beginners and injury rehabilitation.
 Let’s talk about them in detail so that you can decide if this reformer exercise is a good option for you.

 - Beginner Pilates Reformer Workout

 - Intermediate Pilates Reformer Workout

 Basic Pilates Reformer Exercises